kalpana-da/hubspot-custom-modules/Lead Generation Form/README.md

 Units under Management
 ```

-Arrange fields using the HubSpot Form editor.
+Arrange the fields using the HubSpot Form editor.

 ---

-# 10. Configure the Form Button
+# 9. Configure the Form Button

-Inside the HubSpot Form editor, configure the native submit button.
+Inside the HubSpot Form editor, configure the **native submit button**.

 Example: